laravel/docs/homestead.md

     composer update

-Finally, you will need to destroy and regenerate your Homestead VM to utilize the latest Vagrant box.
-Run these commands in your Homestead folder:
+Finally, you will need to destroy and regenerate your Homestead box to utilize the latest Vagrant installation.
+To accomplish this, run the following commands in your Homestead directory:

     vagrant destroy

     vagrant up

 <a name="provider-specific-settings"></a>